ESG Strategy

 • Economic performance

-• Risk Management
+• Risk management

-• Marketing and labeling
+• Anti-corruption and non-discrimination

 ODS1 ODS9 ODS10 ODS16 ODS17